hashicorp/terraform-provider-tfe/website/docs/r/registry_module.html.markdown

 ~> **NOTE:** The `agent_execution_mode` and `agent_pool_id` fields in the `test_config` block are currently in beta and are not available to all users.
 These features are subject to change or be removed.

-**Note**: To manage this resource, the token used with the provider needs to be for a team with **owner** permissions or a user who has the permissions explicilty assigned.
+**Note**: To manage this resource, the token used with the provider needs to be for a team with **owner** permissions or a user who has the permissions explicitly assigned.
 Crucially, this **does not work** with an organization token!
 See the [API Access Levels](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/api-tokens#access-levels) documentation for more information.

 ## Example Usage